pawel-t-wolny/car-price-predictor/README.md

 The two regression models that have been compared were k-nearest neighbors and random forest.

-The entire project along with the detailed results have been summarised in form of a paper in report.pdf..
+The entire project along with the detailed results have been summarised in form of a paper in report.pdf.